Camp of Septfonds

-Camp of Septfonds was a labor camp for men before and during World War II, located in southern France near Septfonds, established in 1939, and run by the French Third Republic and the Vichy government.
+Camp of Septfonds, also called Camp of Judes, was a labor camp for men before and during World War II, located in southern France near Septfonds, established in 1939, and run by the French Third Republic and the Vichy government.

-The Moldavan-French photojournalist Isaac Kitrosser managed to continue as a photographer while interned at Septfonds.
+The Moldovan-French photojournalist Isaac Kitrosser managed to continue as a photographer while interned at Septfonds.
 His photographs, including "Cérémonie juive dans le camp de Septfonds," were among the first published concentration camp photos after liberation in 1944.